 Attractions located near the Vasco da Gama Bridge:

 - Parque do Tejo – Parque do Tejo is next to the Vasco da Gama Bridge and offers fantastic views of the bridge.
 There is a riverside promenade as well as a boardwalk where you can take pictures of the bridge.
 The park also features a skatepark.
-Also, check out the 33 foot tall bronze sculpture of Queen Katherine of Bragança, designed by American sculptor Audrey Flack.
+Also, check out the 33 foot-tall bronze sculpture of Queen Katherine of Bragança, designed by American sculptor Audrey Flack.

 - Lisbon Oceanarium – For more information on the Oceanarium, see my article, Lisbon Oceanarium | Plan Your Visit to the Oceanário de Lisboa

 I am not affiliated with any business mentioned in this article.
 Thank you for reading my guide to Lisbon’s most famous bridges.